-The CoC relies on Coordinated Entry system of referral to ensure that referrals to and being received by CoC projects are not screened out for the following reasons and preconditions: •low or no Income
+The CoC relies on Coordinated Entry system of referral to ensure that referrals to and being received by CoC projects are not screened out for the following reasons and preconditions:

+•low or no Income

-FY2021 CoC Application Page 18 11/15/2021 ------------------------ --------- ------------
+FY2021 CoC Application Page 18 11/12/2021 ------------------------ --------- ------------

-current or past substance use

-criminal record except for applicable statutory reasons

-having been or currently a victim of DV/VAWA

-significant Health/Behavioral challenges
+- •current or past substance use - criminal record except for applicable statutory reasons - having been or currently a victim of DV/VAWA - significant Health/Behavioral challenges

-The CE process prioritizes based on history of homelessness and vulnerability, and refers households with multiple barriers to applicable openings in PSH, RRH, Joint RRH-TH and to TH not funded by CoC.
-If an applicable program with an opening does not accept a referral for reasons other than participant's choice or withdrawal, a written referral declination has to be provided by the housing program to the CE committee, with an appropriate reason that should not involve any of the factors listed above if the project committed to follow a housing first model.
-In other words, for every application all year round, the CE process alerts CACH whether households are being denied access for participation requirements or preconditions that is in conflict with a program's housing first commitment.
+The CE process prioritizes based on history of homelessness and vulnerability and refer households with multiple barriers to applicable openings in CoC PSH, RRH, Joint RRH-TH and also TH not funded by CoC.
+If an applicable program with an opening does not accept a referral for other than participant's choice and withdrawal, a written provider referral declination has to be provided with appropriate reason that should not involve the above factors if the project committed to follow a housing first model.
+In other words, the CE process alerts CACH throughout the year for every application to housing whether households are being denied access for participation requirements or preconditions that is in conflict with a program's housing first commitment.

 1C-9b.
 Housing First-Veterans.
-Not Scored-For Information Only

-Does your CoC have sufficient resources to ensure each Veteran experiencing homelessness is assisted to quickly Yes move into permanent housing using a Housing First approach?
+Not Scored-For Information Only CoC have sufficient resources to ensure each Veteran experiencing homelessness is assisted to quickly permanent housing using a Housing First approach?
+Yes 1C-10.

-1C-10.
 Street Outreach-Scope.
 NOFO Section VII.B.1.j.
 Describe in the field below: 1. your CoC's street outreach efforts, including the methods it uses to ensure all persons experiencing unsheltered homelessness are identified and engaged; 2. whether your CoC's Street Outreach covers 100 percent of the CoC's geographic area; 3. how often your CoC conducts street outreach; and 4. how your CoC tailored its street outreach to persons experiencing homelessness who are least likely to request assistance.

-1. CoC homeless street outreach (S.O.) is conducted by the agencies below:

-a.CCU - Unsheltered and CE Outreach

-b.County Mental Health and Crisis Outreach

-c.County Drug and Alcohol Outreach

-d.Valley Youth House Runaway and Homeless Youth Outreach

-e.Homeless Veterans SSVF and DOL-HVRP Outreach

-f.Pinnacle Health Medical Outreach

-g.Dauphin County Mobile Library for hotspot and device charging h.Faith-based organizations with meals and basic provisions i.Drop-In and Overnight Shelter Outreach Staff j.CACH staff for S.O.
+- 1. CoC homeless street outreach (S.O.) is conducted by the agencies below: - a.CCU Unsheltered and CE Outreach - b.County Mental Health and Crisis Outreach - c.County Drug and Alcohol Outreach - d.
+Valley Youth House Runaway and Homeless Youth Outreach - e.Homeless Veterans SSVF and DOL-HVRP Outreach - f.Pinnacle Health Medical Outreach - g.Dauphin County Mobile Library for hotspot and device charging - h.Faith-based organizations with meals and basic provisions - i.Drop-In and Overnight Shelter Outreach Staff - j.CACH staff for S.O.
 Coordination and direct outreach

 The breadth of S.O. agencies ensure that all populations are identified and engaged.
-CACH coordinates weekly joint outreach which is widely popular and promoted by the unsheltered community amongst themselves ensuring that everyone is identified and served.
+CACH coordinated weekly joint outreach that is widely promoted in and by the unsheltered community so that everyone is identified and served.